top of page

 Quick Wins in US Census Records

-Among the first records, I had explored to validate my family tree included census records, particularly those after 1850.
-These records are great because the identify everyone in a household by name.
+Among the first records I explored to validate my family tree were census records, particularly those after 1850.
+These records are great because they identify everyone in a household by name.

 Genealogy Research Table Showing Families Census Records 1850 - 1880